Cunninghame Graham: Cunninghame Graham in art

 Cunninghame Graham was a staunch supporter of the artists of his day and a popular subject.
-He sat for artists such as Sir William Rothenstein, who painted Don Roberto as The Fencer; Sir John Lavery, whose famous Don Roberto: Commander for the King of Aragon in the Two Sicilies was on the cover of the Penguin Books edition of Conrad's Nostromo for many years and who painted the equestrian portrait of Don Roberto on his favourite horse, Pampa; and G. P. Jacomb-Hood, who painted his official portrait on entering parliament, with whom, along with Whistler, he was personal friends.
-George Washington Lambert painted him in oil with his horse Pinto and James McBey portrayed him in old age.
+He sat for artists such as Sir William Rothenstein, who painted Don Roberto as The Fencer; Sir John Lavery, whose famous Don Roberto: Commander for the King of Aragon in the Two Sicilies was on the cover of the Penguin Books edition of Conrad's Nostromo for many years and who painted the equestrian portrait of Don Roberto on his favourite horse, Pampa; and George Percy Jacomb-Hood, who painted his official portrait on entering parliament, with whom, along with Whistler, he was personal friends.
+George Washington Lambert painted him in oil with his horse Pinto and James McBey and Ignacio Zuloaga portrayed him in old age.
 There are also busts by Weiss and Jacob Epstein.
 The Dumbarton born artist, William Strang, used Cunninghame Graham as the model for his series of etchings of Don Quixote.
 It is unsurprising that he was at the mercy of cartoonists such as Tom Merry, who portrayed him in prison garb, and caricaturists such as Max and Spy.

 Cunninghame Graham as literary inspiration

-Cedric Watts claims that Cunninghame Grahame appears as 'Mr. X' in Conrad's The Informer, as Mr. Courtier in Galsworthy's The Patrician, and as 'Mr. Graham' in Wells's When the Sleeper Wakes.
+Cedric Watts claims that Cunninghame Grahame appears as the hypocritically untrustworthy 'Mr. X' in Conrad's The Informer, as Mr. Courtier in Galsworthy's The Patrician, and as 'Mr. Graham' in Wells's When the Sleeper Wakes.
 Anne Taylor and James Jauncey have argued that his travels in Morocco were one of the inspirations for the character Sandy Arbuthnot, hero of John Buchan's novel Greenmantle (1916).